zeeshnsaeed/student-tracker-mern/README.md

 - **Student Name:** Full name of the student.
 - **Phone:** Contact number of the student.
 - **Email:** Email address of the student.
+- **Grade:** Grade of the student.

 ### 2. CRUD Operations

 - Perform CRUD (Create, Read, Update, Delete) operations on student records.
-- Easily add new students, view their details, update information, and remove entries.
+- Easily add new students, update information, and remove entries.

 ### 3. Responsive User Interface